Fifth Labour Government of New Zealand: Court of Appeal

-Formation
+History

+1999 election

 The Fifth Labour government was elected in the 1999 general election, after entering a coalition with the Alliance Party and a confidence and supply agreement with the Green Party.
 Labour managed to increase their percentage of the votes by 10.5% and won 12 more seats than in the 1996 election.
-With this coalition in place the Labour Party returned to government for the first time in nine years, and Helen Clark became New Zealand's first elected female Prime Minister.
-The 1999 election also became Labour's first successful MMP election.
+With this coalition in place the Labour Party returned to government for the first time in nine years, and Helen Clark became New Zealand's first elected female prime minister.
+The 1999 election was Labour's first successful MMP election.

-The 2002 election
+2002 election

-The 2002 Election was held a few weeks before the Parliamentary term elapsed.
+The 2002 election was held a few weeks before the Parliamentary term elapsed.
 This had only occurred twice before in New Zealand's political history, in 1951 and 1984.
-The Government cited the collapse of the Alliance Party, with whom they had entered a coalition in 1999 as the reason for the earlier date.
+The Government cited the collapse of the Alliance Party, with whom they had entered a coalition in 1999, as the reason for the earlier date.
 The Alliance Party had split after Jim Anderton, their leader, left to form the Progressive Coalition Party.
 However, some critics believe that Labour could have continued to govern for the remaining few weeks.
 They say that the election was called early to capitalise on high opinion poll ratings before they could be undermined by a potential softening in the New Zealand economic performance.

-After initial polls indicated Labour may have enough votes to govern alone, a feat which had never occurred under MMP in New Zealand, they won 41.3% of the vote and 52 seats.
-Although this meant they improved on their results in the 1999 election, it was not enough to govern alone.
-As a result, Labour entered a coalition with the new Progressive Coalition Party.
-Additionally, they entered a confidence and supply agreement with United Future.
-Labour's success was highlighted by the National Party's demise as they accrued a record low 20.9% of the vote.
+After initial polls indicated Labour might win enough seats to govern alone, a feat that had never occurred under MMP in New Zealand, they won 41.3% of the vote and 52 seats.
+Although this was an improvement on their results in the 1999 election, it was not enough to govern alone, and Labour entered a coalition with the Progressive Coalition Party, and a confidence and supply agreement with United Future.
+Labour's success was highlighted by the National Party's demise, as they accrued a record low 20.9% of the vote.